Wankowicz Lab Members

 In 2024, Stephanie opened her lab at Vanderbilt University in the Molecular Physiology and Biophysics Department, Center for AI in Protein Dynamics, and Center for Structural Biology.
 The lab has two main areas of research: (1) improving the modeling of structural conformational ensembles from X-ray crystallography and cryo-EM data, (2) elucidating the structural mechanisms by which conformational entropy influences binding specificity and catalysis.
 Find out more about our current research here.

-Stephanie is deeply committed to enhancing equity and inclusion in science.
+Stephanie is deeply committed to making science a welcoming place.
 At UCSF, she initiated a mentorship program for the Biophysics program at UCSF and founded a DEIJ Journal Club in the Fraser lab.
-She plans to continue these efforts at Vanderbilt.
+Outside of the lab, you are most likely to find Stephanie running on the road or trail!

 he/him